Nucleic acid double helix

 Two complementary regions of nucleic acid molecules will bind and form a double-helical structure held together by base pairs.

 In molecular biology, the double helix is the structure formed by double-stranded molecules of nucleic acids such as DNA.
 The double-helical structure of a nucleic acid complex arises as a consequence of its secondary structure, and is a fundamental component in determining its tertiary structure.

 The DNA double-helix biopolymer of nucleic acids is held together by nucleotides which base pair together.
 In B-DNA, the most common double-helical structure found in nature, the double helix is right-handed with about 10–10.5 base pairs per turn.
 The double-helix structure of DNA contains a major groove and minor groove.
 In B-DNA the major groove is wider than the minor groove.
 Given the difference in widths of the major groove and minor groove, many proteins which bind to B-DNA do so through the wider major groove.

-The double helix structure of DNA was first proposed by James Watson, and Francis Crick based on the work of Rosalind Franklin, Raymond Gosling, Maurice Wilkins, and others.
+The double helix structure of DNA was first proposed by James Watson and Francis Crick, based on the work of Rosalind Franklin, Raymond Gosling, Maurice Wilkins, and others.
 The term "double helix" entered popular culture with the 1968 publication of Watson's The Double Helix: A Personal Account of the Discovery of the Structure of DNA.

 History

 The double-helix model of DNA structure was first published in the journal Nature by James Watson and Francis Crick in 1953, (X,Y,Z coordinates in 1954) based on the work of Rosalind Franklin and her student Raymond Gosling, who took the crucial X-ray diffraction image of DNA labeled as "Photo 51", and Maurice Wilkins, Alexander Stokes, and Herbert Wilson, and base-pairing chemical and biochemical information by Erwin Chargaff.
-Before this, Linus Pauling—who had already accurately characterised the conformation of protein secondary structure motifs—and his collaborator Robert Corey had posited, erroneously, that DNA would adopt a triple-stranded conformation.
+Before this, Linus Pauling—who had already accurately characterised the conformation of protein secondary structure motifs—and his collaborator Robert Corey had incorrectly proposed that DNA would adopt a triple-stranded conformation.

 The realization that the structure of DNA is double-helix elucidated the mechanism of base pairing by which genetic information is stored and copied in living organisms and is widely considered one of the most important scientific discoveries of the 20th century.
 Crick, Wilkins, and Watson each received one-third of the 1962 Nobel Prize in Physiology or Medicine for their contributions to the discovery.